vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 are entities that can be intuited in both their successive conditions of particularity and plurality \(unit\), as well as in their universal, all-pervasive, infinitely extensive, infinite plurality \(oneness\).
 The substance soul, for example, has a differentiated and numerical-pluralised nature in both a ‘pre-existential’ state \(before birth embodiment\) and an ‘existential’ condition \(after the body’s disintegration\), and that is indicated by the difference that exists between the 2 sets of qualities it possesses: generic qualities \(pre-existential\) and specific qualities \(existential\), the latter being evanescent.
 When the soul is embodied, it acquires specific qualities, a kind of subtle body \(which is the vehicle of karmic bondage and transmigration\) – one condition that grants soul a concrete ‘plurality’.
 When, however, soul possesses only generic qualities in its pre-existent state, then soul is essentially ‘differentiated.’
 The shift of ātman from its essential state and to ātman of its existential condition, does not change the nature of its plurality, but rather impregnates it with a specific concrete form.
 Plurality and identity of a substance that perdures through change and time do not disappear, but rather re-asserts.
 Individuation means to identify the addition of a new singularity added to the essential characteristic of substance.
 The generic qualities of ‘number’ \(saṃkhyā\) and ‘separateness’ \(pṛthaktva\) that characterise soul in its pre-existential ontological state should not be confused with the condition of the plurality of the souls that are both diverse and plural as Sūtrapāṭha 3.2.16 states.
 65 The difference between

-63  If we add sattā, which is the highest form of generality, then Vaiśeṣika could point out a 4-level reality, sattā being the beyond-differentiation level of a substance, or perhaps the totality of the reality; it defines any real ontic being.
+[^63]:  If we add sattā, which is the highest form of generality, then Vaiśeṣika could point out a 4-level reality, sattā being the beyond-differentiation level of a substance, or perhaps the totality of the reality; it defines any real ontic being.

-64  See VSc 9.27, ārṣajñāna is a form of ‘intuition’ \(prātibhā\) that comprehends things beyond temporal and spatial conditions.
+[^64]:  See VSc 9.27, ārṣajñāna is a form of ‘intuition’ \(prātibhā\) that comprehends things beyond temporal and spatial conditions.

-65 VS: 3.2.16 nānā vyavasthātaḥ/VSc: anyasya sukhādiyoge’nyasya tad abhāvād anayā vyavasthayā
+[^65]: VS: 3.2.16 nānā vyavasthātaḥ/VSc: anyasya sukhādiyoge’nyasya tad abhāvād anayā vyavasthayā

 nānā ātmānaḥ \(trans.
 VS 3.2.16: because \[soul\] is plural, \[therefore\] is diverse/VSc: because one

 \[individual\] is connected with pleasure, and so on, another \[individual\] is not connected \[with pleasure\], indicates that souls are diverse and plural\).

-18 * Introduction to Indian philosophy and Vaiśeṣika* the 2 states and conditions is like that between ontology and existentiality, whence philosophical-religious existentialism \(mokṣa\) as well as metaphysics \(ontology\) derive, diverge, and depend.
+the 2 states and conditions is like that between ontology and existentiality, whence philosophical-religious existentialism \(mokṣa\) as well as metaphysics \(ontology\) derive, diverge, and depend.
 The concept of ‘soteriontology’

 coined by Halbfass is indicative in this respect.66